Daniel-Waiger/Dual-Channel-Fluorescence-Image-Merger-with-Filename-Truncation/README.md

 ### Running the Macro

 1. **Start the Macro**: Run the macro in ImageJ.
-Either by drag-and-drop of the '.ijm' file, or by opening it through the 'Open...' dialog.
+Either by a drag-and-drop of the '.ijm' file, or by opening it through the 'Open...' dialog.
 2. **Select the Directory**: A dialog will prompt you to choose the directory containing your `.TIF` files.

 ### What Happens Next: Step-by-Step Process